sanywright13/binary-classification/README.md

-# binary-classification
+# Medmnist classification
-train a CNN model with medmnist data
+Train a CNN model with medmnist data